Beware of a surprise gift from a large family; the present is one but the obligations many. The benefit fits your size but your obligation their size.

 This reminds me of a story:

-The day after, another man came to see the Hodja.
+Some days after, another man came to see the Hodja.
 He brought no present but he explained: "I am the brother of the man who offered you the duck."

 "Be welcome" said Nasreddin and invited him to share dinner.